abhisrkckl/Vela.jl/docs/src/explanation.md

 # Explanation

+This page provides somewhat technical descriptions about the theory, internal workings, and design choices of `Vela.jl`.
+If you are a beginner please go to Tutorials first.

 ## Quantities

 It turns out that we can write the entire pulsar timing formula (e.g., see Equations 1-2 of